pasemes/pasemes.github.io/_posts/92017-04-29-what-is-evidence&dash;based-practice.md

 Since them the EBP

 Critics claim that EBM lacks utility on several levels.
-Some claim that it transforms the complex process of clinical decision makingwhich includes data gathering, years of medical knowledge, experience, and astute intuitioninto an algorithmic exercise that is not individualized for specific clinical scenarios and therefore subject to error in patient care
+Some claim that it transforms the complex process of clinical decision making, which includes data gathering, years of medical knowledge, experience, and astute intuition into an algorithmic exercise that is not individualized for specific clinical scenarios and therefore subject to error in patient care

 # My criticisms: why EBSE isn't widely adopted by software engineers?